Erlemar/dswok/Papers/Hyena Hierarchy. Towards Larger Convolutional Language Models.md

 [Project link](https://hazyresearch.stanford.edu/blog/2023-03-07-hyena)
 ![Main image](https://andlukyane.com/images/paper_reviews/hyena/2023-03-19_19-01-37.jpg)

-Transformers are currently widely used in deep learning thanks to their ability to learn at scale.
-However, attention exhibits quadratic cost in sequence length, limiting the amount of context accessible.
+[[Transformer]]s are currently widely used in deep learning thanks to their ability to learn at scale.
+However, [[attention]] exhibits quadratic cost in sequence length, limiting the amount of context accessible.
 Current subquadratic methods, like low-rank and sparse approximations, require dense attention layers to achieve comparable performance.

-The authors introduce Hyena, a subquadratic drop-in replacement for attention, which combines implicitly parametrized long convolutions and data-controlled gating.
-Hyena significantly improves accuracy in recall and reasoning tasks on long sequences, matching attention-based models.
+The authors introduce Hyena, a subquadratic drop-in replacement for [[attention]], which combines implicitly parametrized long convolutions and data-controlled gating.
+Hyena significantly improves accuracy in recall and reasoning tasks on long sequences, matching [[attention]]-based models.

-It sets a new state-of-the-art for dense-attention-free architectures in language modeling, reaching Transformer quality with 20% less training compute at sequence length 2K.
-Furthermore, Hyena operators are twice as fast as optimized attention at sequence length 8K and 100x faster at sequence length 64K.
+It sets a new state-of-the-art for dense-attention-free architectures in language modeling, reaching [[Transformer]] quality with 20% less training compute at sequence length 2K.
+Furthermore, Hyena operators are twice as fast as optimized [[attention]] at sequence length 8K and 100x faster at sequence length 64K.

 ### General approach

 ![Overview](https://andlukyane.com/images/paper_reviews/hyena/2023-03-19_18-26-11.jpg)

-While attention mechanisms are effective for language processing, the paper suggests that there may be subquadratic operators that can match its quality at scale.
-Based on targeted reasoning tasks, the authors distill three properties of attention that contribute to its performance: data control, sublinear parameter scaling, and unrestricted context.
-Then they introduce the Hyena hierarchy, a new operator that combines long convolutions and element-wise multiplicative gating to match the quality of attention at scale while reducing computational cost.
-Empirically, the Hyena hierarchy is shown to significantly shrink the quality gap with attention, reaching similar performance with a smaller computational budget and without hybridization.
+While [[attention]] mechanisms are effective for language processing, the paper suggests that there may be subquadratic operators that can match its quality at scale.
+Based on targeted reasoning tasks, the authors distill three properties of [[attention]] that contribute to its performance: data control, sublinear parameter scaling, and unrestricted context.
+Then they introduce the Hyena hierarchy, a new operator that combines long convolutions and element-wise multiplicative gating to match the quality of [[attention]] at scale while reducing computational cost.
+Empirically, the Hyena hierarchy is shown to significantly shrink the quality gap with [[attention]], reaching similar performance with a smaller computational budget and without hybridization.

 ### Hyena